Medication Search: Sandoz Valsartan

 What form(s) does this medication come in?

-Each yellow, ovaloid, scored on one side, slightly convex, tablet with bevelled edges, debossed on one side with DO and with NVR on the other side contains 40 mg of valsartan.
-Nonmedicinal ingredients: colloidal silicon dioxide, crospovidone, magnesium stearate, and microcrystalline cellulose.
-The coating contains: hydroxypropyl methylcellulose, polyethylene glycol, black iron oxide, red iron oxide, yellow iron oxide, and titanium dioxide.
+Each yellow, ovaloid, scored on one side, slightly convex, tablet with bevelled edges, debossed on one side with "DO" and with "NVR" on the other side contains 40 mg of valsartan.
+Nonmedicinal ingredients: colloidal silicon dioxide, crospovidone, magnesium stearate, and microcrystalline cellulose; coating contains: hydroxypropyl methylcellulose, polyethylene glycol, black iron oxide, red iron oxide, yellow iron oxide, and titanium dioxide.

-Each dark grey-violet, slightly convex, ovaloid tablet with bevelled edges, debossed with DXL on one side and NVR on the other contains 320 mg of valsartan.
-Nonmedicinal ingredients: colloidal silicon dioxide, crospovidone, magnesium stearate, and microcrystalline cellulose.
-The coating contains: hydroxypropyl methylcellulose, polyethylene glycol, black iron oxide, red iron oxide, yellow iron oxide, and titanium dioxide.
+Each dark grey-violet, slightly convex, ovaloid tablet with bevelled edges, debossed with "DXL" on one side and "NVR" on the other contains 320 mg of valsartan.
+Nonmedicinal ingredients: colloidal silicon dioxide, crospovidone, magnesium stearate, and microcrystalline cellulose; coating contains: hydroxypropyl methylcellulose, polyethylene glycol, black iron oxide, red iron oxide, yellow iron oxide, and titanium dioxide.